broxus/octusbridge-solana-docs/programs/token_proxy.md

 ## Deploy

-There is an issue with `Root token` account.
-It can not be made as PDA via `SPL token` program.
-So it must be deployed first, then, after `Token proxy` program is deployed, the ownership of `Root token` account must be transferred to `Token proxy` program.
+There is an issue with `Root token` account and `Vault` account.
+They can not be made as PDA via `SPL token` program.
+So they must be deployed first, then, after `Token proxy` program is deployed, the ownership of the `Root token` account or the `Vault` account must be transferred to `Token proxy` program.
 It is manual operation and one shouldn't forget about it!

-Another important notice here is that `Token proxy` program must be deployed after `Round loader` program.
-This is needed to save `Round loader` program id in `Token proxy` program `Settings` PDA.
+Another important notice here is that `Token proxy` program must be deployed after `Round loader` program, because `Token proxy` uses it to derive relays round account address.

 ## Start

 In order to start working `Token proxy` must be initialized.
 Here is two options: to use vault and to use token root.
 It depends on what kind of token this proxy needs to maintain.
 In case of `Everscale` token, it works with `Token root` account, so its address must be stored in `Settings` account.
-In case of `Solana` token, it creates `Vault` account as PDA using token name as seed phrase along with program id.
+In case of `Solana` token, it uses `Vault` account.

 ### Settings account

 It must store following:
 * Token name
 * Token Type: `Ever` or `Solana`
-* Token address - In case of `Ever` it is `Token root` address, in case of `Solana` - `Vault` account address.
+* Token address - In case of `Ever` it is `Token root` account address, in case of `Solana` - `Vault` account address.
-* Admin account - Account address that would allow approving big withdrawals
+* Admin account - Account address that would allow approving big withdrawals.
-* `Round loader` program id
-* `SPL token` program id
+* Withdrawals limit - Max auto withdrawals amount.
+* Deposit limit - Max vault amount limit for `Solana` tokens deposit.
+In order not to lose a lot of funds in case of non-consistent work the max deposit limit can be set.
+* Decimals - Number of base 10 digits to the right of the decimal place.

 ### Vault account

-`Vault` account contains:
+`Vault` account contains is created via `InitializeAccount` instruction from `SPL token` program and contains:
 * Amount

-* `Token root` account address
-* Decimals count
+### Token root account

+`Token root` is also named `Mint` account in `Solana`.
+It is created via `InitializeMint` instruction from `SPL token` program.

 ### Initialization

 1. Deployer of `Token proxy` program calls init method, providing settings data.
 2. `Token proxy` program calculates `Settings` PDA address, checks that it is not created.
-3. `Token proxy` program creates `Vault` PDA, if needed.
-4. `Token proxy` program creates `Settings` PDA, storing data provided.
+3. `Token proxy` program creates `Settings` PDA, storing data provided.

 ## Common work